Notice of Pre-AIA or AIA Status

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding claim 1, 9, and 17 Mittal et. al. discloses an electronic device (mobile device) and a method of operating an electronic device and non-transitory computer-readable storage medium storing one or more programs configured to be executed by one or more processors of an electronic device comprising (Mittal et. al. col 3, lines 34-41, the external device is HMD as an accessory to a mobile device with a processor and camera as a sensor): one or more sensors; one or more processors; and memory storing instructions configured to be executed by the one or more processors, the instructions for: obtaining, via a first subset of the one or more sensors, sensor data for a physical environment (Mittal et. al. col 5, lines 5-41); identifying, using the sensor data, an external electronic device in the physical environment (Mittal et. al., Fig. 1A sensors are on head mounted device, HMD); and selecting a subset of the physical environment for a visual search based on a position of the external electronic device (HMD) in the physical environment (Mittal et. al. Fig. 4, col. 7, lines 31-40, col 13, lines 35-37).
-For clarity, there are two separate electronic devices: an HMD (the external electronic device) and a corresponding mobile device (user’s smartphone, electronic device) that are linked via a communication subsystem.
+Regarding claim 1, 9, and 17 Mittal et. al. discloses an electronic device (one or more egocentric cameras mounted on the glass frame of the HMD or mobile device, background, col 1, lines 20-31) and a method of operating an electronic device and non-transitory computer-readable storage medium storing one or more programs configured to be executed by one or more processors of an electronic device comprising (Mittal et. al. col 3, lines 34-41, the external device is HMD as an accessory to a mobile device with a processor and camera as a sensor; An HMD can also include optical sensors, accelerometers, GPS, gyroscopes, solid state compasses, RFID and wireless sensors): one or more sensors; one or more processors; and memory storing instructions configured to be executed by the one or more processors, the instructions for: obtaining, via a first subset of the one or more sensors, sensor data for a physical environment (Mittal et. al. col 5, lines 5-41); identifying, using the sensor data, an external electronic device in the physical environment (Mittal et. al., Fig. 1A sensors are on head mounted device, HMD); and selecting a subset of the physical environment for a visual search based on a position of the external electronic device (HMD) in the physical environment (Mittal et. al. Fig. 4, col. 7, lines 31-40, col 13, lines 35-37).
+For clarity, there are two separate electronic devices: an HMD (the external electronic device) and a corresponding mobile device (user’s smartphone, electronic device) or the egocentric cameras mounted on the glass frame that are linked via a communication subsystem.
 These two electronic devices operate in tandem in order to process the external environment and data.
-The electronic device is construed as the mobile device linked to the HMD, with sensor data taken from the HMD and the equipped camera.
+The electronic device is also construed as the mobile device linked to the HMD, with sensor data taken from the HMD and the equipped camera.

-Regarding claim 2, 10, and 18 Mittal et. al. discloses the electronic device (mobile device) defined in claim 1, the method defined in claim 9, the non-transitory computer-readable storage medium defined in claim 17, wherein the instructions further comprise instructions for: before identifying, using the sensor data, the external electronic device in the physical environment, receiving a trigger from the external electronic device; performing the visual search using the subset of the physical environment; and transmitting content associated with the visual search to the external electronic device (Mittal et. al. col 11 lines 5-17, HMD).
+Regarding claim 2, 10, and 18 Mittal et. al. discloses the electronic device (mobile device or mounted cameras) defined in claim 1, the method defined in claim 9, the non-transitory computer-readable storage medium defined in claim 17, wherein the instructions further comprise instructions for: before identifying, using the sensor data, the external electronic device in the physical environment, receiving a trigger from the external electronic device; performing the visual search using the subset of the physical environment; and transmitting content associated with the visual search to the external electronic device, wherein obtaining the sensor data for the physical environment comprises obtaining the sensor data for the physical environment in response to receiving the trigger from the external electronic device and wherein the trigger is sent by the external electronic device in response to a gesture detected by the external electronic device or in response to an unsuccessful face recognition by the external electronic device (Mittal et. al. col 11 lines 5-17, HMD).

 PNG